ChrisFischer-MTA/Homelab/README.md

 #### First run: Setting up database users

 First, create the keycloak database and the database user.
-Replace with your own password
+Replace with your own password.
+The SQL snippets are below.
+Ensure that the usernames and passwords you add match what's in your enviroment variables.
 ```postgresql
 create database journalingapp;
 create user journaldbuser with encrypted password 'journaldbpass';